 Justice Teaching Institute

-The 2013 Justice Teaching Institute will be held at
+The 2013 Justice Teaching Institute was held at

 Trinity Center in Salter Path, NC on Thursday, August 1st - Saturday, August 3rd.

-Want to learn more about what Locke & Hobbes, the Wild West, 2nd Amendment, Castel Doctrine, Stand Your Ground Laws and NC gun laws have in common?
+Instruction and activities included Locke & Hobbes, the Wild West, 2nd Amendment, Castel Doctrine, Stand Your Ground Laws and NC gun laws.

-Join us on August 1st - 3rd at the Trinity Center in Pine Knoll Shores, N.C.
+Teachers joined us on August 1st - 3rd at the Trinity Center in Pine Knoll Shores, N.C.
+VIEW the article and photo.

 View the JTI FLYER that includes additional details.